mabdelatty1987/vmm-v3-script/Lab/cn2/README.md

         ../../vmm.py upload  <-- to create the topology file and the configuration for the VMs and upload them into vmm server
         ../../vmm.py start   <-- to start the topology in the vmm server

-5. Add the content of file [tmp/ssh_config](tmp/ssh_config) into your ssh config file, ${HOME}/.ssh/config.
-If you have run the previous lab, please remove entries on file ${HOME}/.ssh/config from the previous lab (Any entries after "### the following lines are added by vmm-v3-script" must be deleted)
+5. Add the content of file [tmp/ssh_config](tmp/ssh_config) into your ssh config file,`~/.ssh/config`.
+If you have run the previous lab, please remove entries on file `~/.ssh/config` from the previous lab (Any entries after "### the following lines are added by vmm-v3-script" must be deleted)

         cat tmp/ssh_config >> ~/.ssh/config